Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Network ACLs

 **Explanation:**
-"Security Groups" is incorrect.
+Security Groups is incorrect.
 Security Groups control network traffic, not data encryption.
-"EBS Encryption" is correct.
+EBS Encryption is correct.
 EBS volumes can be encrypted at rest using AWS-managed or customer-managed keys.
-"IAM Roles" is incorrect.
+IAM Roles is incorrect.
 IAM roles manage permissions, not encryption.
-"Network ACLs" is incorrect.
+Network ACLs is incorrect.
 NACLs control traffic at the subnet level; they do not encrypt data.

 ---